Analyzing Marathon Digital Holdings's Unusual Options Activity | Benzinga

 Analyzing Marathon Digital Holdings's Unusual Options Activity

 Shares of Marathon Digital Holdings (NASDAQ:MARA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $27.27.
+Following the unusual option alert, the stock price moved up to $33.19.

 - Sentiment: BEARISH